-Mostly freelance designer, have a duty of bringing out the clients concepts into reality.
+Most freelance designers have a duty of bringing out the clients concepts into reality.
 Being an expert at delivering a client’s vision or designs is a great thing.
 However, it will not ensure you have a successful career.
-Protecting your work is equally important as marketing yourself and building a client base.
+Protecting your work with solid contract templates is equally important as marketing yourself and building a client base.
 It is important to legally secure terms and payments by using a thorough and concise freelance design contract template or a simple graphic design contract template.

 You can easily get short-changed by clients if you begin working without a graphic design contract.
 A freelance designer will understand the importance of a contract when hours of work go to waste due to lack of a graphic designer contract.
 Keep in mind that drafting a graphic design contract is similar to a balancing act – you want to cover your bases while ensuring you do not scare clients with a 50+ page contract.
 This is why you need to know what is required in such an agreement.